-MCC students ride Manchester Transit Authority buses free with their valid college ID Card with current semester sticker attached.
-Bus service is available Monday-Friday.
+Bus service is provided by Manchester Transit Authority and is available Monday-Friday.
 Schedules are available at the main reception desk.

 Cafeteria

 A private vendor runs the cafeteria, which is located in the Student Center.
 Students can buy hot or cold foods and drinks.
 Cafeteria hours are posted each semester.
 Vending machines are available when the grill is closed.